 Thanks to the work of Christoph Reiter, GLib has had continuous integration builds on Windows (using MinGW32/MSYS2) for a week or two now.
 Furthermore, he’s added code coverage support, so we can easily see how our code coverage is changing over time.
 Thanks Christoph!

-Once you’ve written a unit test suite with near-100% coverage, you can validate software with a lot more confidence than before, since any effort you put into validation is working across the whole code base.1 It’s quite common to check for memory leaks with Valgrind’s memcheck tool — but Valgrind has several additional tools which are useful in production: helgrind, drd and sgcheck.2 All of these can be run over unit tests.
+Once you’ve written a unit test suite with near-100% coverage, you can validate software with a lot more confidence than before, since any effort you put into validation is working across the whole code base. ((Normal caveats about the combinatorial complexity of dynamic testing apply.))
+It’s quite common to check for memory leaks with Valgrind’s memcheck tool — but Valgrind has several additional tools which are useful in production: helgrind, drd and sgcheck. ((Although currently the threading tools may not work with GLib threads, due to its use of futexes rather than pthreads.))
+All of these can be run over unit tests.

 How can you run a test suite under these tools?
 The normal method is some kind of hard-to-remember rune involving libtool, and either something about TESTS_ENVIRONMENT or some kind of LOG_COMPILER (but why would I want to compile my test logs?).
 For that reason, I’ve written an autoconf macro which abstracts it all a bit: AX_VALGRIND_CHECK.
 It adds a check-valgrind target to your makefile which handles running the `make check` tests under all four Valgrind tools of interest.
 Various ancillary variables (such as VALGRIND_SUPPRESSIONS_FILES or VALGRIND_FLAGS) allow the Valgrind options to be changed. `make check-valgrind` will return an error exit code if any problems are found, with the idea that the target can be used for automated testing and continuous integration.